-Terik tahu tempe is a traditional Indonesian cuisine that is accidentally vegan.
-It is rich in coconut milk with a hint of sweetness and traditional Indonesian spices.
-Try this recipe if you are bored with your regular cooking method for tofu and tempeh.
+Terik tahu tempe is a traditional Indonesian dish that is accidentally vegan.
+It is rich in coconut milk, with a hint of sweetness and traditional Indonesian spices.
+If you are bored with your regular cooking method for tofu and tempeh, try this recipe.

 If you grow up eating Indonesian food, you should realize there are many types of curry, and terik is one of them.
 Other types of curry in Indonesia are gulai (view my jackfruit gulai recipe here), lodeh, and opor (I will share both recipes later in another post).